 8. Identity and access management (IAM)

-Identity and access management involves managing and controlling access to an organization’s systems and resources.
+Identity and access management involve managing and controlling access to an organization’s systems and resources.
 This can include measures such as user authentication to verify the identity of users, and authorization to grant or deny access to specific systems or resources based on an individual’s role or permissions.
 IAM systems can also include tools for monitoring user activity and detecting potential security breaches.

 Cyber Security Safety Tips